leggetter/leggetter.co.uk/_posts/2016-02-25-reinventing-communication-at-nexmo.md

 <a href="https://www.nexmo.com"><img src="{{ page.thumb }}" alt="Nexmo logo" /></a>

 So I'm very excited to be joining [Nexmo - a cloud communications platform](https://nexmo.com) - as Head of Developer Relations.
+Nexmo are a global communications company with offices all over the world.
+Their head office in London, UK.

 ## DevRel Team

-Nexmo have had a small developer relations team for quite some time and I'm very much looking forward to working with their long-time Evangelist/Advocate [Tim Lytle](https://twitter.com/tjlytle) and iOS DevRel Sidharth Sharma.
+Nexmo have had a small developer relations team for quite some time and I'm very much looking forward to working with their long-time Evangelist/Advocate [Tim Lytle](https://twitter.com/tjlytle) and iOS DevRel Sidharth Sharma who is presently part-time, but hopefully moving to full-time soon.
 I've known Tim since 2010 so it's great to finally have the chance to work with him in particular.

 One of the reasons I'm joining Nexmo in 2016 is that they are growing their team in order to build better relationships with developers.

 With that in mind I'm very pleased that [Sam Machin](https://twitter.com/sammachin) will also be joining the developer relations team.
-Sam has been working with communications technology for years and is always building inspiring prototypes.
+Sam has been working with communications technologies for years and is always building inspiring prototypes.
 His [$10 Alexa using the Amazon Alexa API + CHIP](http://sammachin.com/the-10-echo/) was a recent highlight.

+As well as Sid joining us full-time in the near future we also hope to be growing the team further during 2016.

 ## DevRel Plans

 <img src="/images/plan.jpg" alt="Plan: Laptop and notebook." />

 One of my first tasks in this new role is to work with the team to define a developer relations strategy.
-Since that strategy isn't fully defined yet I can't say exactly what the team will be doing.
+Since that strategy isn't fully defined yet (today is my first day) I can't say exactly what the team will be doing.

 However, based on the [AAARRRP Framework](http://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) (from the Defining Developer Relations post) and my criteria for a role, I can confidently say that there will be a product and community focus to the activities we undertake.

-Nexmo have some amazing customers including Airbnb, Expedia, Fitbit, GitHub and WhatsApp.
+Nexmo have some amazing customers including Airbnb, Expedia, Fitbit, GitHub, Snapchat and WhatsApp.
 These customers are using Nexmo because it's a great service with fantastic products.
 The job of the developer relations team will include raising awareness of Nexmo's products within developer communities and work with those communities to make sure these products solve problems for them in the most efficient way possible.

 By solving real problems for developers, and by capturing their feedback, it will help Nexmo improve their existing products and build even better products in the future.

 ## Future Communications Products

-One of the reasons I'm joining Nexmo is that they are a communications platform.
+Nexmo is a communications platform and that naturally aligns with my technology and use case interests.
 They offer APIs that let you build interactive functionality into applications through [SMS](https://www.nexmo.com/products/sms/), [Voice](https://www.nexmo.com/products/voice/) and via their [Chat App](https://www.nexmo.com/products/chat-app/) integrations with numerous messaging providers such as WeChat and Viber.

-In the future Nexmo will also offer other communications focused products that continue to very much align with my real-time technology interests.
+In the future Nexmo will also offer other communications focused products that continue to furtehr align with my real-time technology interests.

 ## Twilio